Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Methods

 It is important to emphasise that, in contrast to the classical ADAPT-VQE procedure, the GGA-VQE algorithm described above \emph{does not involve} a global optimisation of all parameters in the current ansatz at each iteration.
 Instead, at each iteration, we use the energy sorting algorithm to identify the locally optimal Hermitian generator $B$ as well as the optimal angle $\theta$ which should be used to construct the new ansatz wave-function-- a process which involves the optimisation of one-dimensional, elementary trigonometric functions.
 In particular, in contrast to the classical ADAPT-VQE, we avoid entirely the need to optimise a multi-dimensional and extremely noisy cost function involving the system Hamiltonian.
 The resulting huge savings in quantum resources suggest that the GGA-VQE is particularly suited for implementation on near-term quantum devices.
 Let us also note that the $d$-dimensional landscape functions introduced in Section \ref{sec:d-dimen} above can be used to develop natural generalisations of the GGA-VQE algorithm, which we dub GGA-VQE(d), that are likely to be particularly suited for the ground state preparation of strongly correlated systems.

-It can now readily be seen that the main computational bottle-neck in the GGA-VQE algorithm is the energy sorting procedure which requires $\mathcal{O}(M)$ measurements of the system Hamiltonian for an operator pool of size $M$.
+The main computational bottle-neck in the GGA-VQE algorithm is the energy sorting procedure which requires $\mathcal{O}(M)$ evaluations of the Hamiltonian expectation energy for an operator pool of size $M$.
 It is therefore natural to ask if the number of measurements required to perform the energy sorting can be further reduced, at least for certain types of Hamiltonians.
 In the next section, we answer this question affirmatively by showing that for a certain class of Ising Hamiltonians, it is possible to perform energy sorting using a number of measurements \emph{independent of both the size of the operator pool and the number of qubits.}